Estimating truncation effects of quantum bosonic systems using sampling algorithms: Conclusion and discussion

 Another potentially useful direction is the use of variational Monte Carlo methods, specifically with the neural quantum states.
 Such an approach, which was confirmed to be valid for some theories before digitization~\cite{Han:2019wue,Rinaldi:2021jbg,Stokes:2021wnv,Pescia:2021kxb}, may work even with digitization, and the introduction of fermions is straightforward at least conceptually.
 The introduction of the singlet constraint is also straightforward, for example by adding the square of the generators of gauge symmetry to the action as a penalty term.
 The MCMC technique introduced in this paper could be used for cross checking purposes.

 The authors would like to thank H.~Lamm for useful comments.
 M.~H. and E.~R. thank the Royal Society International Exchanges award IEC/R3/213026.
 M.~H. and J.~L. acknowledge support from qBraid Co.
 M.~H. thanks the STFC Ernest Rutherford Grant ST/R003599/1.
-E.~R. was supported by Nippon Telegraph and Telephone Corporation (NTT) Research.
+E.~R. was in part supported by Nippon Telegraph and Telephone Corporation (NTT) Research during the initial stages of this project.
 J.~L. is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
 M.~T. was partially supported by the Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research (KAKENHI) Grants No. JP20K03787 and JP21H05185.

 No additional research data beyond the data presented and cited in this work are needed to validate the research findings in this work.
 Simulation data are openly available at the following URL/DOI: \url{https://zenodo.org/record/7766237}.